-There are two key problems.
-The first is defining appropriate triggers.
+The key problem is defining the appropriate trigger.
 For example, the Counterparty Risk Management Policy Group report (2005) states:

 With the benefit of hindsight, it is not difficult to draw distinctions between financial disturbances and financial shocks.
 Unfortunately, in real time it is virtually impossible to draw such distinctions.
 Indeed, neither financial market participants nor policy makers have a good track record of anticipating the specific triggers - or their timing - that will cause financial disturbances, much less distinguishing in advance which disturbances have the likelihood of taking on shock-like features with systemic properties.
-In fact, even when the threat of a major financial disturbance is recognized by many - as for example, recent concerns about a dollar crisis or a significant ris in credit spreads - such awareness of a threat provides little assurance that the marketplace in general will anticipate whether, when and with what degree of severity such a disturbance will actually occur, much less\anticipate whether the face of the disturbance will have potential systemic implications. (p.
+In fact, even when the threat_of a major financial disturbance is recognized by many - as for example, recent concerns about a dollar crisis or a significant ris in credit spreads - such awareness of a threat provides little assurance that the marketplace in general will anticipate whether, when and with what degree of severity such a disturbance will actually occur, much less_anticipate whether the face of the disturbance will have potential systemic implications. (p.
 6)